 Coursework assessments can take many forms.
 You may be given a practical task to complete, which you then write up in a report.
 You may also have to demonstrate what you have done or give a presentation on what you have achieved.
 Some coursework assessments will involve working together in small groups.
 Coursework can also include the use of tests.
-Your final year Project will involve giving a presentation and writing a dissertation to demonstrate what you have achieved.
+Your final year Project will involve giving an oral presentation, presenting a poster, and writing a dissertation to demonstrate what you have achieved.